 What must my landlord do to increase my rent?

-From 9th May 2016 there are additional requirements where a landlord is seeking to review the rent:
+From 9th May 2016 there are additional requirements.
+A landlord is seeking to review the rent:

-- They must provide you with at least three comparable rents of similar properties in your area which have been advertised in the previous four weeks to your review
+- They must provide you with at least three comparable rents of similar properties in your area.
+These must have been advertised in the previous four weeks to your review

 - The written review must also advise you that if you wish to wish to dispute the review on your rent you can refer a case to the Residential Tenancies Board (RTB)